 To speed up the process and improve accuracy, translators use specialized software, dictionaries and resources for research.
 Translation Memory (TM) tools and Computer-Assisted Translation (CAT) software help translators work more efficiently and ensure consistency across large projects.

-Translators handle a wide array of content, from technical manuals and legal documents to websites, books, and subtitles for films.
+Translators handle a wide array of content, from technical translation and legal translation to website localization, books, and subtitles for films.
 The goal is to produce a document that reads as if it was originally written in the target language, which demands a deep understanding of both the subject matter and the cultural preferences of the audience.

 There are several different types of professional translation services available:

-• Machine Translation (MT): This is the automatic translation of text by computer software without human intervention.
+- Machine Translation (MT): Machine translation is the automatic translation of text by computer software without human intervention.
 It's fast and cost-effective but may lack accuracy and cultural relevance for complex texts.

 Each method has its place, depending on the needs of the project, including the required level of accuracy, the content's sensitivity, and the available budget.
 Understanding these differences is key to choosing the right translation service for your written content needs.